 When reserving a space, also determine what type of technical support and/or equipment your event will require.
 Please see the Technical Support section about requesting audio visual equipment for the room.

 TABLES AND CHAIRS

-When reserving a room, please specify how many people you are planning to invite and/or attend and for what type of event for which the room needs to be set up.
-Also, be sure to ask for a guest check-in table or other tables needed for the event.
+- When reserving a room, please specify how many people you expect to attend.
+Also, be sure to ask for a registration table or other tables needed for the event.

 When planning a catered event, you will want to get the final headcount one week in advance to the caterer.
 For a large event, the caterer will need a final headcount two weeks in advance.
 Check with your caterer to review your contract terms.